Sugar and Inflammation: The Advice I Give Every Patient

 Often people ask me, “But what is sugar?”, and to me, that question is very telling.
 It reflects how deeply sugar has been normalized and disguised in our food system.
 It’s not just the white stuff you scoop into your coffee.
 Sugar shows up in dozens of forms, often hidden behind labels like “evaporated cane juice,” “brown rice syrup,” or “organic agave nectar.”
 Many people are unknowingly eating large amounts of it every day, even in foods marketed as healthy.
 The fact that we have to ask what sugar actually is tells us how disconnected we’ve become from what we’re really putting into our bodies.

-If you're reading labels, here are some common names for added sugars to watch for:
+So, if you're up for reading labels, here are some common names for added sugars to watch for:

 Molasses